Package insert / prescribing information

 Phenazopyridine Tablets Description

-Phenazopyridine Hydrochloride is light or dark red to dark violet, odorless, slightly bitter, crystalline powder.
+Phenazopyridine Hydrochloride, USP, is light or dark red to dark violet, odorless, slightly bitter, crystalline powder.
 It has a specific local analgesic effect in the urinary tract, promptly relieving burning and pain.
 It has the following structural formula:

 Phenazopyridine Tablets - Clinical Pharmacology